 Who exactly is considered a squatter in the state of Washington?

-The term "squatter" isn't defined by law.
+The term "squatter" isn't defined by state law.
 As such, there is no precise legal definition for the term.
-Broadly speaking, though, a squatter is someone who occupies someone else's property without permission.
+Broadly speaking, though, squatters are people who occupy someone else's property without permission.

 Is a trespasser a squatter?

-Although trespassers and squatters seem similar, they aren't necessarity the same.
-Generally, a trespasser is someone who uses force to enter someone else's property by breaking a door or window, for example.
-A squatter, on the other hand, is a person who gains entry to a home usually through an unlocked entrance.
+Although trespassers and squatters seem similar as they both enter without permission, they aren't necessarity the same.
+Generally, a trespasser is a person who uses force to enter someone else's property by breaking a door or window, for example.
+A squatter, on the other hand, is a person who is using the property because they gained entry to it through an unlocked entrance.

 Also, trespassing is usually criminal in nature, while squatting is a civil matter.